-Review of disease and operation coding ICD-9-CM continued.
+Review of disease and operation coding with ICD-9-CM continued.
 Special emphasis on obstetrical and newborn coding, trauma, poisonings, complication of surgical and medical care, diseases and procedures of the circulatory system, and neoplasms.
 History, principles, and purpose of other recognized systems of nomenclature and classification in health care included, with associated use of disease and operation indices.
-Laboratory designed to enhance student's coding proficiency using actual patient records.
+Lecture: 3 hr per week.
+Lab 1-2 hr per week using actual patient records to enhance coding proficiency.